Putting this blog on ATProto with standard.site

 Table of contents

-I added standard.site support to this blog.
-Every post now also lives as a record on ATProto , the protocol behind Bluesky, and new ones publish themselves whenever I push to main .
+I put this blog on standard.site.
+Every post now also lives as a record on ATProto (the protocol behind Bluesky), and new ones publish themselves whenever I push to main.

 site.standard.publication and site.standard.document.
 The publication record describes